jayden-n/jobmatic/README.md

 ### Thank You!

 Thank you for contributing to JobMatic.
-Your efforts are valuable, and we appreciate your contribution to making this project better.
+Pull requests are welcomed and highly appreciated.

 If you have any questions or need assistance, feel free to open an issue and start a discussion.